-Men Reveal Exactly How They Want To Be Rejected
+Men Reveal How Exactly They Want You To Reject Them And They're Definitely Lying

 If you're a female with a pulse, you've probably experienced an uninvited, unwarranted come-on by a male (or 1,000 males) in your lifetime.

 Sure, not all men are assholes, and some of them genuinely may be interested in getting to know you.

 But still, if you aren't up for whatever he's putting down, what's the best way to reject him?

 Well, history shows that maybe the obvious, easiest move of saying, "No, thank you," has a long tradition of backfiring in women's faces, resulting in unkind words, hate speech or even sexual assault.

 If you can believe it, here is exactly how guys prefer you reject them (as if women have tried it already):